Diocese of Cheongju

-The Roman Catholic Diocese of Cheongju (Dioecesis Cheongiuensis) is a diocese of the Latin Church of the Catholic Church located in Cheongju, South Korea.
+The Diocese of Cheongju (Dioecesis Cheongiuensis) is a diocese of the Latin Church of the Catholic Church located in Cheongju, South Korea.
 The diocese is suffragan to the Archdiocese of Daegu.
 The current bishop is Gabriel Chang Bong-hun, appointed in 1999.

 History

 On 23 June 1958, Pope Pius XII erected the Apostolic Vicariate of Cheongju.
 It was elevated to a diocese by Pope John XXIII on 10 March 1962.